Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 There are some cases where heart murmurs are not connected at all with any cat illness and even the loud sounds indicate a relatively mild form of the disease.
 Should the veterinarian suspect or discover clinical signs of a disease, the following procedures/examination will be given:

-- Chest Radiograph: An x-ray of the heart will show if there is any physical abnormalities in the cat's heart.
+- Chest Radiograph: An x-ray of the heart will show if there are any physical abnormalities in the cat's heart.
 Some diseases cause certain parts, such as the atrium, to grow progressively thicker and appear quite enlarged in an x-ray.

 Depending on the assessment and findings, the veterinarian will provide a treatment plan for the cat's heart murmurs.
-Most conditions which cause the murmurs are treatable with medicine.
+Most conditions that cause murmurs are treatable with medicine.
 Surgery is rarely needed and is not recommended in most cases.
 The prognosis will still depend on the type of disease found in the cat and its severity.
 Early detection and immediate treatment will provide a higher chance of recovery and healing.

 Hypertrophic Cardiomyopathy (HCM)

 This disease is not the most common cause of heart murmurs but is the most common type of heart disease found in cats.

 - Characteristics: Hypertrophic cardiomyopathy affects young and adult cats.
 It may affect elderly cats but is not as commonly found in them.
 A cat with HCM suffers from a thickened left ventricle.
 If left untreated, the left ventricle of the heart can cause clogging and enlargement of the left atrium.
 Most cats with HCM show little signs of it or develop symptoms that suggest problems, and often live normal lives.
 Some cats do show and develop symptoms but only during the advanced stage of the disease.